Mielon-Dev/Project_JBMX/README.md

 ⚠️ Removing, hiding, or editing credits is **strictly forbidden** (see LICENSE).

 ## How to use
-1. Download selected `.rbxlx` file.
+1. Download selected `.rbxl` file.
 2. Open it in Roblox Studio (`File > Open`).
 3. Do **NOT** remove `License` in `StarterGui`.